hmchou56/centra8/centra6/program.md

 ---

-## CENTRA 6 Meeting Program
+## CENTRA 6 Meeting and Workshop Program

-A draft and general outline of the agenda and CENTRA 6 program is availble on the SCHED platform [here](https://centra6.sched.com/).
+A draft and general outline of the agenda and CENTRA 6 program and accompanying workshop is availble on the SCHED platform [here](https://centra6.sched.com/).

 The SCHED platform allows attendees to create a profile (or us a SCHED profile from another event) to connect and network with other folks attending CENTRA 6.